August-Light/August-Light.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# About me

-I'm a Grade 10 student from Shanghai Datong High School.
+I'm a Grade 10 student from [Shanghai Datong High School](https://dt.hpe.cn/).
 Hi!🎈

+My research interest includes math, physics, and computer science.